 Welcome to the Center for Survey Research

-The Center for Survey Research is a university-wide research facility of Indiana University providing qualitative and quantitative research services.
-We partner with academic clients from diverse substantive areas spanning business, education, the social sciences, and the health sciences as well as collaborators in media, nonprofit organizations, and government.
+The Center for Survey Research is a research unit of the Office of the Vice Provost for Research providing state-of-the-art qualitative and quantitative research services.
+We partner with academic clients from diverse substantive areas spanning business, education, the social sciences, and the health sciences as well as collaborators in nonprofit organizations, for-profit firms, and the government.

 The CSR provides a full range of one-stop and a la carte services for qualitative and quantitative research from interview guide development and user testing to data collection and analysis.
 Click here to view a listing of services.

 CSR methodologists also train and provide consultation to faculty, staff, and students on research methods and conduct original methodological research in areas including but not limited to measurement error, data collection methods for gathering health data, nonresponse, research technologies and usability, and interviewer effects.

 Presentation materials are now available for those IU researchers (including several from the CSR) who gave an encore performance of their talks from this years' American Association for Public Opinion Research and International Field Directors and Technologies conferences at the Social Science Research Commons in late June.